cesarias/cloud_detection/README.md

 <img src="https://i.imgur.com/ji4rBps.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
  Here ticket was assigned, status was made active and after research we close out the incident in Sentinel as a False Positive.

+ Thank you for viewing.
 </p>
 <br />